Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Introduction

-Nowadays the research based on imposing various types of sparse structures is an active line of the high-dimensional inference, for example, the element-wise sparsity \cite{T1996, zhang2010, raskutti2011minimax,zhangtong2018, Zhu202014241} and group-wise sparsity \cite{Y2006, zhao2009composite, tsy2011}.
-In addition, many researchers consider a wide range of assumptions of the sparse structure, including the cases of hard sparsity and soft sparsity\cite{donoho1994minimax,raskutti2011minimax}.
-Specifically, hard sparsity means the parameter of interest has an exact number of non-zero elements, while soft sparsity requires the absolute magnitude to decay at a specific rate, but most of the signals may be non-zero.
+Nowadays, various types of sparsity structures are assumed in high-dimensional inference, for example, the element-wise sparsity \cite{T1996, zhang2010, raskutti2011minimax,zhangtong2018, Zhu202014241} and group-wise sparsity \citep{Y2006, zhao2009composite, tsy2011}.
+In more general form, many researchers consider assumptions of hard sparsity and soft sparsity\citep{donoho1994minimax,raskutti2011minimax}.
+To be specific, hard sparsity means the parameter of interest has an exact number of non-zero elements, while soft sparsity requires the absolute magnitude to decay at a specific rate, and most of the signals may be non-zero.
 A widely used approach to capture the notion of these two types of sparsity is $\ell_q$-balls for $q \in [0,1]$.
 Suppose that $\eta$ is a $p$-length vector.
-The $\ell_0$-ball, i.e., the hard sparsity case, is defined as
+The $\ell_0$-ball, i.e., in the hard sparsity case, is defined as

 where $s_0$ is the exact sparsity level and $\mathbb{I}(\cdot)$ stands for the indicator function.
-On the other hand, for $q \in (0, 1]$, i.e., the soft sparsity case, the $\ell_q$-ball is defined as
+On the other hand, for $q \in (0, 1]$, i.e., in the soft sparsity case, the $\ell_q$-ball is defined as

 where $R_q^{1/q}$ is the corresponding radius of the $\ell_q$-ball.
 For the case $q=0$, we require the sparsity level $s_0=R_0$ to simplify the notation.
 In this paper, we focus our attention on the double sparse structure, that is, simultaneous element-wise and group-wise sparsity.
 We define double sparsity as follows: \begin{definition}[Double sparsity] Given $q \in [0,1]$, $\theta \in \mathbb{R}^{d\times m}$ is called $(s, R_q)$-double sparse when the index set of the columns of $\theta$ belongs to an $\ell_0$-ball while the $j$-th column $\theta_j$ belongs to an $\ell_q$-ball, that is,